Sadly around 2 years ago I received the very sad news that Jim Finch the proprietor of SSE Electronics had passed away.

 Mariko was a keen amateur photographer and she used her skills to display SSE s products in a very different way to other vendors.

 She utilised a small home studio in a corner of the workshop and her collection of (mostly American) vintage items/memorabilia to supplement the product photography and create extra interest.
 This made the SSE website rather unique in my opinion.
-Sometimes I would find myself wandering through the photographs of countless items in sections of the website that were of no interest to me personally but I made the visit none the less just to find out what collectable was in the next product photo.
-Sometimes it would be a cigarette card, a badge even flowers there were hundreds of photos but very a artistic and creative way was used to advertise an oftern “boring” product.
+Sometimes I would find myself wandering through the photographs of countless items in sections of the website that were of no interest to me personally but I made the visit none the less just to find out what collectable or side article was in the next product photo.
+Sometimes it would be a cigarette card, a badge even flowers there were hundreds of photos but a very artistic and creative way was used to advertise an often “boring” product.
+Mariko had family in the USA and they sent her small vintage collectables over the years.
+She had some kind of hoard, American Pickers would be very interested I think !

 SSE were one of the Great Radio dealers in the UK, there were quite a few really good small family companies that traded in the 1980s up to around 2010 and I must write another post about some of these companies.